Healing Through the Power of Art

 The Master of Arts in Art Therapy Advanced Standing track is designed for students who already possess a master’s degree in a related mental health field.
 At the end of this 30-unit track, students will meet the requirements to sit for the exam to become a Registered Art Therapist (ATR).

-Students should meet the following requirements:
+Students may apply to enter in the fall and spring semesters and should meet the following requirements:

 • Students must have completed and provided a transcript of a related master’s degree (minimum 48 semester units or 72 quarter units) from an accredited institution in the U.S. or equivalent academic preparation outside of the U.S.